technical-zebra/Minerval-Learning/README.md

 This is a partial recreation of Quizlet Android App

 ## Prerequisite:
-Please make sure your device have light sensor and accelerator sensor.
+Please make sure your device have a light sensor and a accelerator sensor.

 ## Features